zik-uralov/daily-jokes/joke_history.md

 - 2025-12-06 16:44:23: Chuck Norris isn't American... he is America. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-06 17:04:25: I’ve got this disease where I can’t stop making airport puns.
 The doctor says it terminal. (source: https://icanhazdadjoke.com/)
 - 2025-12-06 17:24:27: What do you call a computer mouse that swears a lot?
 A cursor! (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-06 17:44:29: What do you call a snake who builds houses?
+A boa constructor! (source: https://icanhazdadjoke.com/)